 Congestion is an important issue for mobile agents.
 Intuitively, it is easy to observe that all agents using a given service are affected by congestion at all levels of spending.
-Richer client agents have to wait at most the current service time of a poorer clients plus the additional wait incurred by wealthier clients arriving in that time, so the estimation still serves as lower bound on expected wait time.
+Rich client agents have to wait at most the current service time of a poorer client plus the additional wait incurred by wealthier clients arriving in that time, so the estimation still serves as lower bound on expected wait time.

-Figures 6 and 7 show simulation data for how spending rank determines average wait time.
+The simulation data illustrated in Figure 5 depict how spending rank determines average wait time.
 The plots are consistent with Theorem 5.1.
-We note that in this experiment, the eighth client in the scenario experienced lengthy enough wait times that caused its evaluation of service to fall negative, so it left the market.
+We note that in this experiment, the eighth client in the scenario experienced long enough wait times that caused its evaluation of service to fall negative, so it left the market after only a few transactions.